Maha Dewi of Hanthawaddy: Rebellion by Binnya Nwe

+Princees Maha Dewi sent an expedition army led by Smin Maru and Zeik-Bye to suppress the rebellion of Binnya Nwe.
+An illustration from Rachathirat, a Thai version of Razadarit Ayedawbon, 1946 printed edition.

 The princess had adopted Binnya U's son Binnya Nwe since his birth.
 (The mother Queen Mwei Daw died soon after giving birth to him.)
 Maha Dewi had raised him like her own son who was never his father's favorite.
 Indeed, the king deemed him "ruthless", and once told his sister that Nwe was not to ascend the throne.
 (The king had chosen the younger son Baw Ngan-Mohn as heir-apparent.)
 Nwe responded in kind.
 In 1382, he eloped with his half-sister Tala Mi Daw much to the chagrin of their ailing father.
 The young couple was soon caught and Nwe was imprisoned.
 Maha Dewi had to repeatedly plead with her brother to free Nwe, and allow the young couple to be married.
 Her brother finally relented; she wedded the young couple.

 It was all for naught.
 By then, Nwe as well as Ngan-Mohn had come to consider Maha Dewi as the enemy, believing that she would put her lover on the throne instead.
 Zeik-Bye had been instigating; he had warned Nwe that Maha Dewi and Maru were plotting to arrest him.
 By 22 April 1383, Nwe had decided to revolt.
 In the wee hours of 5 May 1383, Nwe and his 30 men fled to Dagon, and seized the governor's residence at Dagon.

 At first, she did not make much of the "rebellion".
 The ailing king was more annoyed, and asked his sister to handle the situation.
 She thought about sending a battalion.
 But Zeik-Bye advised against it, characterizing the insurrection as a harmless exercise by a restless teenager.
 She agreed and instead sent a delegation to Dagon, asking Nwe to come back.
 Nwe sent back a conciliatory letter, saying that he still regarded her as his mother, and that he would soon return by August.

 But he never planned to.
 He went on recruiting local governors around Dagon to come over to his side.
 On 18 August 1383, she sent another delegation.
 Nwe again told the envoys that he would soon return.
 Shortly after, she received news that Nwe had sent missions to enlist help from Martaban and Myaungmya.
 She rushed her own delegations to the nominal vassals.
 On 27 August 1383, she decided to use force at the end of the rainy season.